Zareh Sinanyan: Early life and education

-Zareh Sinanyan was born in Yerevan, Armenia, in 1973 and attended the local school No. 172.
+Zareh Sinanyan was born in Yerevan, Soviet Union, in 1973 and attended the local school No. 172.
 His father was born in Istanbul, Turkey and settled in Armenia in 1946.
 His mother is from Talin, Armenia.

 He and his family immigrated to the United States in 1988 and settled in Burbank, California.
 Sinanyan attended the John Muir Middle School in Burbank and went on to graduate from Burbank High School.
 In 1997 he earned a bachelor's degrees in political science and history in 1997 at the University of California, Los Angeles.
 He then attended law school at the University of Southern California, where he obtained his Juris Doctor.
 While in law school, Sinanyan worked for the United States Securities and Exchange Commission and interned for Justice Earl Johnson of the California Court of Appeal.
 After his graduation from law school, he entered civil litigation service and ran his own law office.